The Australian National Dictionary: Australian National Dictionary Centre

 The Australian National Dictionary Project became the Australian National Dictionary Centre in 1988, with the signing of a contract between Oxford University Press and the Australian National University.
-W.S.
-Ramson was the Centre's first Director (1988–1994).
+W. S. Ramson was the Centre's first director (1988–1994).

 Second edition

 The second edition of the Australian National Dictionary (2016) was edited by Bruce Moore, Director of the Centre 1994–2011.
 It is an expanded work in two volumes, recording the history of 16,000 Australian words, phrases and meanings.
 Greater emphasis is given in this edition to many new terms deriving from Aboriginal languages and culture to colloquial idioms and phrases, to regionalisms, and to Aboriginal English.

-Online edition

-The dictionary is now available online.